dsoftwareinc/ghactions-manager/README.md

 - Manually trigger dispatchable workflows, with full input support ([all GitHub input types](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onworkflow_dispatchinputs)).
 - Rerun or cancel a workflow run – or even just a single job.
+- View a job's annotations (failures, warnings, and notices) in a banner above the step log, and click an annotation to jump straight to the offending file and line in the editor.
 - Open the workflow file associated with a run.
 - Generate GitHub links to specific file lines from the IDE.